piaand/mini-linkedin/README.md

 * Logged in user may ask another user to become their contact from this user’s profile page.
 A request is send and when this request is accepted these two users become contacts.
 * Unlogged user may only view profiles and search them by users full name.
 * Logged in user can post content in the message board.
 Content will be show to all contacts the user has.
-* Contacts may comment and like their posts and comments.
+* Contacts may comment and like each others' posts.

+You can see more screenshots on the service [here](documentation/screenshots.md).

 ## Installation and starting the server
 To run this project, download your favourite Java IDE and open this project in the IDE.
 To start the server find the file MyApplication.java and run the file.
 Application starts at http://localhost:8080/.